stashh-labs/stashh-docs/docs/creator/edit-collection.md

 # Edit a Collection

 1. Make sure you are authenticated with the wallet that owns the collection then click the Account icon on the navigation bar.
-2. Click **Dashboard**
+2. Click **Created Collections**
-3. Click either your wallet address or the name of your profile in the top left corner.
-4. Click the **Created** tab
-5. Click the Collection you would like to edit
+4. Click the Collection you would like to edit
 5. Click the **Edit Collection** button in the top right corner

 ## Configuration